Rom1-C/AdventofCode2020/Day1/README.md

-Day1 in C++ and nasm, part 1 and 2 are similar so code is only for part 2.
+Day1 in C++ and nasm ( input is already in file ), part 1 and 2 are similar so code is only for part 2.